josehidalgoromero/competitiveSwift/README.md

-# Testing
+# Repository purpose

-A description of this package.
+Implementation of some algorithms and data structures for competitive programming in swift language.